 Mailchimp:

-In case you have the intention to have several micro-audiences within one database, Mailchimp’s setup is more flexible over time.
+If you intend to have several micro-audiences within one database, Mailchimp’s setup is more flexible over time.

 For really small groups, Mailchimp works somewhat like a light CRM.
-It keeps customer data, allows custom fields, and tracks the behavior of each contact.
+It stores customer data, supports custom fields, and tracks each contact’s behavior.

-Constant Contact is mostly referred to as ‘just email,’ which is used on top of a real CRM.
-Some teams use it along with Salesforce or a donor system, thus depending on these tools for the full history while using it for broadcasts, reminders, and events.
+Constant Contact is often referred to as ‘just email’ and is used alongside a real CRM.
+Some teams use it alongside Salesforce or a donor system, relying on these tools for the full history while using it for broadcasts, reminders, and events.

-If you are willing to have the email tool as your chief customer system, then Mailchimp (or a Mailchimp-heavy CRM alternative) would be the more suitable option.
+If you are willing to use the email tool as your primary customer system, then Mailchimp (or a Mailchimp-heavy CRM alternative) would be the more suitable option.

 Both are capable of:

-Moreover, by integrating the two platforms correctly, they can also enable support for key flows such as abandoned cart and post-purchase follow-ups, which are very helpful for electronic commerce and online programs.
-These automated sequences are frequently the main drivers of additional revenue per subscriber compared to one-off email blasts.
+Moreover, by integrating the two platforms correctly, they can also support key flows such as abandoned cart and post-purchase follow-ups, which are very helpful for e-commerce and online programs.
+These automated sequences are often the primary drivers of additional revenue per subscriber compared to one-off email blasts.

 Mailchimp’s customer journey builder:

 Mailchimp has additional advanced automation features and detailed reports that become available as you upgrade from the Essentials to the Standard and Premium plan tiers.
-That is the point where the cost of Mailchimp and the overall Mailchimp pricing may become a question of a strategic budget rather than just a line item.
+That is the point at which the cost of Mailchimp and overall Mailchimp pricing may become a strategic budget question rather than just a line item.

 Automation is good, but less complicated and more user-friendly:

-This amount of email automation is sufficient for the majority of nonprofits, advisors, and local orgs.
+This level of email automation is sufficient for most nonprofits, advisors, and local orgs.

 Advanced journeys are profitable when:

-If the majority of your work is a monthly Constant Contact newsletter and a few reminder emails, then complicated journeys might increase your costs and risks without bringing you significant returns.
+If the majority of your work consists of a monthly Constant Contact newsletter and a few reminder emails, then complicated journeys might increase your costs and risks without delivering significant returns.

-In this case, the choice between Constant Contact and Mailchimp would probably be in favor of the simpler tool or even a different solution altogether (cloud-style) if the budget is limited.
+In this case, the choice between Constant Contact and Mailchimp would probably favor the simpler tool, or even a different solution altogether (cloud-based) if the budget is limited.

 On both platforms, one can get the following:

-Generally, Mailchimp gives more freedom for custom fields and changes in the look of the form, which is very helpful when forms are used for advanced segmentation.
+Generally, Mailchimp offers more flexibility with custom fields and form design, which is very helpful when forms are used for advanced segmentation.
 Constant Contact is making the process of creating forms quicker and more comfortable for people who are not experts.

 You can create targeted landing pages with both Constant Contact and Mailchimp for: